Transocean $RIG Trading Report - Oil & Gas 360

 RIG - (Long) Support Plan

-The technical summary data tells us to buy RIG near 4.43 with an upside target of 5.77.
-This data also tells us to set a stop loss @ 4.17 to protect against excessive loss in case the stock begins to move against the trade.
-4.43 is the first level of support below 4.52 , and by rule, any test of support is a buy signal.
-In this case, support 4.43 is being tested, a buy signal would exist.
+The technical summary data tells us to buy RIG near 3.10 with an upside target of 4.43.
+This data also tells us to set a stop loss @ 2.84 to protect against excessive loss in case the stock begins to move against the trade.
+3.10 is the first level of support below 4.33 , and by rule, any test of support is a buy signal.
+In this case, support 3.10 would be being tested, so a buy signal would exist.

 RIG - (Short) Resistance Plan

-The technical summary data is suggesting a short of RIG as it gets near 5.77 with a downside target of 4.43.
-We should have a stop loss in place at 6.03 though.
-5.77 is the first level of resistance above 4.52, and by rule, any test of resistance is a short signal.
-In this case, if resistance 5.77 is being tested, a short signal would exist.
+The technical summary data is suggesting a short of RIG as it gets near 4.43 with a downside target of 3.10.
+We should have a stop loss in place at 4.69 though.
+4.43 is the first level of resistance above 4.33, and by rule, any test of resistance is a short signal.
+In this case, if resistance 4.43 is being tested, so a short signal would exist.

 Source: Stock Traders Daily